Costs and reimbursements

 Regardless of the amount of the reimbursement you receive for the treatment, this is always after settlement with your statutory excess.
 For 2020 government has set the minimum deductible excess at € 385 per year.
 This means that you have to pay the first €385 (or more, if you have opted for a higher deductible excess) of your health care costs yourself, at least if you have not already spent on other care in 2020.

-You are responsible yourself for the financing of the treatment (including interviews before treatment, diagnosis, examinations and ROM).
+You are responsible yourself for the financing of the treatment (including the intake procedure, diagnosis, research).
 For treatment costs in both the generalist basic mental healthcare (GBGGZ) and specialist mental healthcare (SGGZ), you can normally receive a reimbursement up to 100% of the rate of the Dutch Healthcare Authority (NZa), the rate applied by our practice, through your healthcare insurer.
 You will have to deal directly with your healthcare insurer to ascertain what your reimbursement will be for the GGZ treatment that you want to receive in our practice.
 The billing company Famed will send our invoices directly to you.
 Depending on the cost indication for your treatment, your creditworthiness will be determined by Famed through a credit check.

 Because the reimbursement percentage depends on the type of basic insurance you have at the time of the start of the treatment, we advise you to always ask your healthcare insurer in advance about 1. the precise reimbursement for treatment at a non-contracted GGZ institution with an approved quality charter and 2. what (policy) conditions will be applicable.